‘Young And The Restless’ Spoilers: Juliet Slips Up, Chloe Pays Ultimate Price?

 Friday, April 7

-The Young and the Restless will cap off the week with Nick making a startling discovery and Chloe possibly paying the ultimate price for what she did to Adam.
+The Young and the Restless will cap off the week with Nick making a startling discovery, and Chloe possibly paying the ultimate price for what she did to Adam.
 As the promo for next week’s Y&R reveals, Nick may have been plotting to force a confession out of Chloe, but it will be Chelsea who finally gets the truth out of her friend.

 Next week on Y&R, dirty deeds don’t go unpunished… her day of reckoning is here. #YR